-Our secure online client portal (InvestBM), accessed via our website at www.brooksmacdonald.com, provides clients and their advisers with an account summary that lists their Brooks Macdonald portfolios.
+Our secure online client portal (InvestBM), accessed via our website, provides clients and their advisers with an account summary that lists their Brooks Macdonald portfolios.

 Each portfolio valuation is priced on a daily basis and provides cash balance and transaction details for all investments.